 Donate

 The Ukrainian DP journal KHORS was initially planned to be quarterly.
 However, the first KHORS edition in 1946 was also the last.
-These documents provide an insight into the reasons for the non-publishing of further editions and deliver indicators for the material situation of the Ukrainian diaspora in the American occupation zone of Germany in general.
+The following documents provide insight into the reasons for the failure to publish subsequent issues and interesting evidence about the financial situation of the Ukrainian diaspora in the American occupation zone in general.

-A second and third editions of KHORS were seemingly planned shortly after publishing the first edition.
-The indicator for this thesis is the handwritten list of planned content for these two editions.
-On the back of this document, it is visible that it was initially an old document of the German Air Force from World War Two.
-These forms were handed out to the DPs immediately after the war as notepaper, allowing the assumption that these notes were made not later than in the earlier second half of the 1940s.
+The second and third issues of KHORS were planned to be published shortly after the first.
+A handwritten list of the planned content for these two issues confirms this thesis.
+It was written in an old document form of the German Air Force from the Second World War.
+These forms were distributed to the residents of the DP camp in the form of notebooks.
+We can assume that these notes were made no later than the beginning of the second half of the 1940s.

 Not only did the editors already plan for the second and third editions.
 They also collected reviews on the first edition.
-While many readers praised the content of the journal in the highest notes, the quality of the materials that the magazine was created from has been criticized more than once.
+While many readers praised the content of the journal in the highest notes, the quality of the materials has been criticized more than once.
 Some readers complain about the journal being already damaged when it was delivered, others claim that the quality of the paper is outstandingly bad.
+Aware of this problem, Kosteckyi wrote in the introduction to the second edition, planned to be published under the title German-Ukrainian Almanac in late 1951, that KHORS was not published “due to the special financial circumstances of the migrant situation.”

 Title: